calcode/calcode.github.io/_posts/2013-07-24-the-digitalsshortlist.md

 ---
 layout: post
-title: #TheDigitals 2013 Shortlist for VisitScotland
+title: Shortlisted for the digitals 2013
 permalink: the-digitalsshortlist/
 ---
 Some good news!
 Although a little late in highlighting, the digital team at VisitScotland were shortlisted for an [E-Consultancy #TheDigitals Travel and Tourism](http://thedigitalsawards.com/) award, back in May 2013.